Social Participation Ontology: community documentation, enhancements and use examples: Introduction

 In this context, to describe and give meaning to social participation, the ``Common Vocabulary of Social Participation'' (\vcps\ from the Brazilian name \emph{Vocabul\'ario Comum de Participa\c{c}\~ao Social}) was proposed as a joint effort of Latin America academic, civil and governmental groups~\cite{corais}.
 Although started in 2012, a recent initiative for ontological developments, it already yielded relevant material, including a public preliminary \owl\ ontology with a concise taxonomy.
 Also important are the reference documents reporting results from a first working phase, from July to December, 2012.
-As stated by the community, \vcps\ was propelled by three goals: 1) to ease adoption of the vocabulary; 2) to stimulate the creation of public tools to understand, visualize and summarize how participation is happening; 3) to meet the need of participatory initiatives to open and link their data.
+As stated by the community, \vcps\ was propelled by three goals: 1) to ease adoption of the vocabulary; 2) to stimulate the creation of public tools to understand, visualize and summarize how participation is happening; 3) to meet the need of participative initiatives to open and link their data.
+It is important to notice that \vcps, an ontology, was called a \emph{vocabulary} both to ease understanding of the general public and because it started as a vocabulary.
+The present article presents the ``Ontology of Social Participation'' (\ops\ from the Brazilian name \emph{Ontologia de Participa\c{c}\~ao Social}), based on \vcps, in which the term \emph{vocabulary} was substituted by the term \emph{ontology} for the following reasons: \begin{itemize} \item The usage of the word ``vocabulary'' can lead to confusion is some situations as \ops\ is an \owl\ ontology (not, for example, a \skos\ vocabulary). \item Documentation seems inconsistent when an ontology is repeatedly called a vocabulary. \item \opsi\ is, in fact, an ontology, with a vocabulary, a taxonomic organization and properties further relating the terms. \item This coherent naming is a prerequisite for academic acceptance and further formal adoption by government instances, such as the Brazilian Federal Portal of Open Data~\cite{dadosGov} and the Brazilian Federal Portal of Social Participation~\cite{participa}. \end{itemize}